Cameron Brate Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Recent Performances

-- Brate put together an 11-yard performance against the Panthers last week on two catches while being targeted four times and scoring one touchdown.
+- In last week's game against the Panthers, Brate was targeted four times and recorded two catches for 11 yards and scored one touchdown.

-- Brate's stat line over his last three outings shows six catches for 44 yards and one touchdown.
-He put up 14.7 receiving yards per game and was targeted 12 times.
+- Brate's stat line over his last three games includes six grabs for 44 yards and one touchdown.
+He put up 14.7 yards per game, and was targeted 12 times.

 Brate's Tampa Bay Teammates